gsinghjay/mvp_qr_gen/README.md

 Key variables include:

--   `DATABASE_URL`: Connection string for the application's SQLite database.
+-   `PG_DATABASE_URL`: Connection string for the PostgreSQL database.
 -   `ENVIRONMENT`: Set to `production` or `development`.
 -   `BASE_URL`: The public base URL of the application (used for generating dynamic QR content).
 -   `LOG_LEVEL`: Logging level (e.g., `INFO`, `DEBUG`).